Welcome to this weeks Friday Roundup starting with an explanation as to why there was no roundup last week!

 The problem that exists within just about all of the major video editing software developers at the consumer level is how to continue adding value and features to what are already feature packed programs.

-One choice is to simply keep adding those new features into the program but the downside to this is that the user interface progressively becomes more and more complicated and complex.
+One choice is to simply keep adding more editing features but the downside to this is that the user interface progressively becomes more and more complicated and complex.

 Hidden from view to the user is the other major problem this strategy causes: Jamming more and more stuff into the backend means that more and more components of the software have to be able to interact smoothly without breaking or interfering with other parts.